-- A-158.
+- A-161.
+ASA supports strong state and federal assistance in maintaining low volume rail facilities in rural areas of the country. - A-162.
+ASA encourages alternative access for farmers in the event of railroad grade closings during and following railroad development. - A-163.
 ASA encourages the U.S. railroad industry to include biodiesel blends and renewable hydrocarbon diesel in their fuel use at the optimal levels appropriate to support an energy balance that achieves mitigation of impacts to the environments through emissions mitigation, efficiency of the locomotive operation including considerations of maintenance and repair, and enhance relationships with agricultural customers and stakeholders.
-(2018) - A-159.
+(2018) - A-164.
 ASA supports expansion of container handling facilities along the U.S. rail network.
 (2019)